coloradokim/deckset-presentations/zero-to-sre.md

 1. Your company's culture
 1. Prepare for the junior SRE's day one
-1. Provide them the resources and ongoing support
+1. Provide them personalized resources and ongoing support

 ---